EmbarcaTech-2025/tarefa-freertos-1-Luana-Menezes/README.md

 ---

-# FreeRTOS Task Management System
+# FreeRTOS Basic Multi-Task

-This project implements a multi-task system using FreeRTOS on the Raspberry Pi Pico, demonstrating **task scheduling**, **task control**, and **concurrent execution** with hardware peripherals.
+This project develops an embedded multi-task system using the BitDogLab board, programmed with FreeRTOS in C language on VSCode.
+The system concurrently controls three board peripherals:

+- **RGB LED**: Cyclically alternates between red, green, and blue colors
+- **Buzzer**: Emits periodic beeps
+- **Two Buttons**:
+  - Button A: Suspends or resumes the LED task
+  - Button B: Suspends or resumes the buzzer task

+The implementation demonstrates **concurrent task execution**, **task control mechanisms**, and **real-time peripheral management** using FreeRTOS scheduling capabilities.

 ## Objective

-Create an interactive demonstration of FreeRTOS features including:
+Develop practical skills in embedded multi-task programming using FreeRTOS.
+Upon completion, you will be able to:

+- Create and manage multiple tasks with FreeRTOS
+- Understand scheduling and priorities in RTOS
-- Task creation and scheduling
+- Use vTaskCreate(), vTaskSuspend() and vTaskResume() commands
-- Task control mechanisms (suspend/resume)
-- Real-time task management
-- RGB LED visual feedback
-- Buzzer audio notifications
+- Control GPIOs with FreeRTOS
+- Organize projects in VSCode with pico-sdk and FreeRTOS

 ## Bill of Materials